-For contributions that help to make our programming possible, we are grateful to the Stadler family, Gary & Sandra Sojka, and the many individuals whose generosity each year enables us to achieve our mission of promoting contemporary poetry and of supporting writers at various stages of development.
-If you wish to foster the work of the Stadler Center for Poetry, please consider making a gift — no amount is too small.
+For contributions that help make our programming possible, we are ever-grateful to the Stadler family, to Gary and Sandra Sojka, and to the many individuals whose generosity each year allows us to promote contemporary poetry and support writers at various stages of development and in several genres.
+If you wish to foster the work of the Stadler Center, please consider making a gift — no amount is too small.

 The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.